A Black Sheep in Aroostook County

 Fern Lundy Spear and daughter Helen.

-Orin’s surviving half-sister, Fern, married Forest Spear, another farmer, on Christmas Day in 1912.
+Orin’s half-sister Fern married Forest Spear, another farmer, on Christmas Day in 1912.

 Forest had a younger sister, Amy, who was attending the teacher’s college in nearby Presque Isle around 1920.
 Her mother had died young, and her closest sister, Willa, died in 1922 after a two-year battle with tuberculosis.
 Her remaining sister, Ruby, a nurse, had given birth to a daughter in 1913 and then divorced and moved back home with Amy and their father, a bank president, in the neighboring town of Limestone.